tongueroo/chap/README.md

 $ gem install chap
 </pre>

-## Usage

-The chap command is meant to be executed on the server which you want to deploy the code.

 ## Setup

 Chap requires 3 configuration files: chap.yml, chap.json and node.json.

 * chap.json: contains capistrano-like configuration settings.
 * node.json: is intended to be the same file that chef solo uses and contains instance specific information, like node[:instance_role].
-: chap.yml: The paths of the chap.json and node.json are configured in this file.
+* chap.yml: The paths of the chap.json and node.json are configured in this file.

 Here are examples of the starter setup files that you can generate via: